AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

   - "High-5", "High-5.1", "High-5.2"
   - "High-6", "High-6.1", "High-6.2"
   - "High-8.5"

+Informative note: The names of the levels in string form have been derived from the names used at Annex A of the H.265 standard where the tier name prefixes the level number.

+The [NMOS Parameter Registers] is the official reference for the levels strings.
+In the case of discrepancies between this specification and the [NMOS Parameter Registers], the registers have precedence.

 The Flow's `level` attribute map to the `level-id` and `tier-flag` parameters of the SDP transport file.
 See section SDP format-specific parameters.